apache/cloudstack-docs-admin/source/networking2.rst

 |mutltier.png|

-To set up a multi-tier Inter-VLAN deployment, see `Section 15.27, “Configuring a Virtual Private Cloud” <#configure-vpc>`_.
+To set up a multi-tier Inter-VLAN deployment, see ":ref:`configuring-vpc`".

+.. _configuring-vpc:

 Configuring a Virtual Private Cloud
 -----------------------------------